FrancisVila/MFT_convert/content/en/docs/TransferCFT/reporting/edge_agent.md

 > **Note:**
 >
-> The default target  is called SENTINEL in the steps below.
+> The default target  is called SENTINEL in the steps below QQQ.

 1. Access the `<install_dir>/SentinelEventRouter/conf `directory.
 2. Edit the `target.xml` file to route the usage information to Sentinel and the Edge Agent (`EDGEAGENT`).